 Steppenwolf (Castellano)

-But the noise from the street and the music together seem not to be enough for my boxing teacher, who also watches TV news on his computer, the typical tacky Spanish newscast where several journalists relentlessly crow at the same time.
-On top of all that, time to time you also hear the sound of some video he's watching in his smart-phone.
+As it became the norm in most gyms today, you have to suffer background music at full volume during the whole session.
+I read an article explaining that the reason is that some study performed in the United States revealed most people practice sports as a form of escapism.
+It would save them time to study what is not.
+Moreover, isn't the already omnipresent noise in our modern world enough?
+Well, the noise from the street and the music together don't seem to be enough for my boxing teacher, who also watches the news on his computer, the typical crappy Spanish news program where several journalists cackle nonstop at the same time and, on top of that, from time to time you can also hear the sound of some video he is watching on his mobile phone.
 It seems that, despite the punches in the head he has received along his career (he's barely five years younger than me and still spars hard every Wednesday,) he's still thinking too much.

 Fortunately, days ago someone proposed to change the music channel, the new one reproduces some music from the '60s and '70s, which reminds me of my teenage days, besides it's less hysterical than music of these days.
 Just after sparring a bit with another student, it began “Born To Be Wild” by Steppenwolf, I smiled at him and said: